 The next section of the paper relies on a cross-sectional data set with average outcomes from the 1990s in about 100 countries.
-I start by describing the structural policy and performance data.
-As a part of this description, I review recent research in the macro development field by replicating - in spirit - the results in Hall and Jones (1999), and Acemoglu, Johnson, and Robinson (2001).
+I start by describing the structural policy and performance data and reviewing recent work in the macro development literature by a replication - in spirit - of the results in Hall and Jones (1999), and Acemoglu, Johnson, and Robinson (2001).
 Next, I make an a priori case of why we should expect the form of democracy to influence structural policies.
 Against this backdrop, I introduce a number of constitutional measures as prospective determinants of structural policy.
 Then, I present a set of instrumental-variable estimates, showing that parliamentary (as opposed to presidential) democracy as well as the age of democracy, have a strong positive impact on economic performance through structural policy.
-Finally, I show that the estimates of the effects on structural policy hold up when I instrument the form of democracy by the Acemoglu et al measure of settler mortality, and by birth dates of the current (democratic) constitutions.
+Finally, I show that the estimates of the effects on structural policy hold up when I instrument the form of democracy by birth dates of the current (democratic) constitutions and by the Acemoglu et al measure of settler mortality.

 The third section proceeds to a panel data set with annual observations during the period 1960-2000 in up to 140 countries.
-Here, I present difference-in-difference estimates for a variety of policy outcomes based on exits and entries into different forms of democracy.
+Here, I present difference-in-difference estimates of the effect on policy outcomes based on exits and entries into different forms of democracy (and a few reforms of existing democracies).
 Because the cross-sectional results in Section 2 show the age of democracy to be crucial, I distinguish permanent and temporary (reversed in the sample) democratic reforms; in general, permanent reforms have the stronger effect on policy.
-Reforms introducing parliamentary forms of government, and now also proportional (as opposed to majoritarian) democratic elections, have positive effects on the liberalization of trade and the protection of private property rights.
+Reforms introducing parliamentary forms of government, as in the cross-sectional data, positively affect the liberalization of trade and the protection of private property rights.
+Now, also reforms into proportional (as opposed to majoritarian) democratic elections have similar - but smaller - effects.
 Robust effects on economic performance are harder to find.
 A possible explanation is that reforms into parliamentary democracy (from presidential democracy or non-democracy) not only alter structural polices, but also significantly expand government spending.
-Indeed my results on government spending corroborate - both qualitatively and quantitatively - the results in Persson and Tabellini (2003, 2004) based on cross-sectional data from a set of 80 democracies.
+Indeed, the estimates I obtain from the time-series variation in government spending are very similar - both qualitatively and quantitatively - to the estimates obtained by Persson and Tabellini (2003, 2004) from the cross-sectional variation in 80 democracies.